Approach

 - Evaluate system performance, reliability, adoption signals, and user trust

-- Continuously improve decision quality through feedback loops
+- Improve decision quality through feedback loops and recalibration

 Key Activities